WisTex/Neuhub/view/theme/neuhub-red-dash/README.md

 * Website: https://neuhub.org
 * Repository: https://github.com/WisTex/Neuhub

+## Recommended Widgets

+This theme attempts to use the following widgets.
+To get the full experience, it is recommended that you have these installed.
+If they are not installed, it will "gracefully fail" and simply not display the widgets.

+#### Widgets

+- [X] Connections Menu Widget
+- [X] More Settings Widget
+- [X] Profile Menu Widget
+- [X] Stream HQ Menu Widget

 ## Neuhub Red Dash 0.6.5 - Release Notes

 This release includes enhanced navigation for settings, connections, and edit profile pages.